-Valuation Date Measurement Date Actuarial cost method June 30, 2016 June 30, 2017 Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial assumptions: Discount rate 7.15% Inflation 2.75% Salary increases Varies by Entry Age and Service Investment Rate of Return 7.50 % Net of Pension Plan Investment and Administrative Expenses; includes inflation Mortality Rate Table Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Valuation dates Measurement dates Actuarial cost method June 30, 2017 and 2016 June 30, 2018 and 2017 Entry Age Normal in accordance with the requirements

+of GASB Statement No. 68

+Actuarial assumptions:

+Discount rate 7.15%

+Inflation 2018 - 2.50%

+2017 - 2.75%

+Salary increases Varies by Entry Age and Service

+Investment Rate of Return 7.50 % Net of Pension Plan Investment and

+Administrative Expenses; includes inflation

+Mortality Rate Table Derived using CalPERS' Membership Data for all Funds

+Period upon which actuarial

+Experience Survey

+assumptions were based 2018 - 1997 - 2015

+2017 - 1997-2011

+Post Retirement Benefit 2018 - Contract COLA up to 2.50% until Purchasing

+Power Protection Allowance Floor on Purchasing

+Power applies, 2.50% thereafter

+2017 - Contract COLA up to 2.75% until Purchasing

+Power Protection Allowance Floor on Purchasing

+Power applies, 2.75% thereafter

-The mortality table used was developed based on CalPERS' specific data.
+\ The mortality table used was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
 For more details on this table, please refer to the 2014 Experience Study report.
 Further details of the Experience Study can be found on the CalPERS website.